nonoroazoro/vscode-syncing/README.md

     * auto remove local files when they're removed in remote.
     * you can leave out the `GitHub Personal Access Token` blank to `download settings from a public Gist` (and don't forget to add your own GitHub token before uploading your settings :grimacing:).

+1. **Why there's no auto-upload or auto-download?**

+    * when you're trying out some new extensions or settings, this automation is usually nothing but a nightmare.
+    * all that really matters is that **everything is fully under your control**.

 ## Extension Commands